redbuilderOne/Counta.Activity-Timer.App/README.md

 # Counta - Activity Timer
-Portfolio Apps
 ###
 MVC
+CoreData
+UserDefaults

 This project is published on the App Store: https://apps.apple.com/ru/app/counta/id6443454017
 ------------------

-\[Eng\] This App is made to focus better on something necessary.
+This App is made to focus better on something necessary.
 Create your activity, focus it and press "Start" button.
 The amount of time passed is saved to device's memory.
 ###

 Preview: